risawitama/verbose-potato/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## I couldn't get a reservation at the library.
+They were completely booked.